 How we help

-People affected by a disaster (fires, floods and other) can receive differents types of assistance such as:
+People affected by a disaster (fires, floods and other) can receive different types of assistance:

 Since the mid-1990s, we have responded to major disasters affecting the population here and abroad.
 This was the case during the floods which occurred in the Saguenay region in 1996 and in Manitoba in 1997, during the Ice Storm of 1998, during the conflict in Lebanon and the earthquake that struck Haiti in 2010 by helping Canadian nationals who were returning home.